Let me guess…

 Just get on with it.
 Get it off your chest.
 Why not?

-Writing a post outline can speed up your writing.
+Writing a post outline can speed up your writing project.
 It’s a proven technique.

 But it can also suck the joy out of writing.